kiikode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4. Print the alphabets in lowercase, followed by in uppercase
 5. Print all the alphabets in lowercase except *q* and *e*
 6. Print all single digit numbers of base 10
+7. Print all single digit nubmers in base 10 using putchar